-Remove carbon.
+Remove carbon from the air.
 Do something with it.
 Those are the central premises of engineered sinks.
-Remove can mean pulling carbon from the concentrated exhaust of a power plant or industrial process, which falls under the umbrella of “carbon capture.”
-Remove can also mean pulling carbon out of the air, where it’s much less concentrated.
+“Remove” can mean capturing carbon from the exhaust of a power plant or industrial process.
+It can also mean pulling carbon out of the air, where it’s much less concentrated.
 The carbon can then be used—to add bubbles to a beverage, for instance, or to make more sustainable jet fuels.
 Or it can be locked up for a long while, perhaps in concrete or by baking biomass into biochar, then burying it.

-Could recaptured carbon become a commodity?
-Something of value?
+Could captured carbon become a commodity?
 Perhaps.
-For now, solutions in this sector are primarily “coming attractions,” and issues of cost, scale, and the energy required all remain in the balance.
+For now, solutions in this sector are primarily “coming attractions,” and issues of cost, scale, and energy required all remain in the balance.